Life requires a measure of faith that only God gives

 Memories of the Measure of Faith of a Son

-It was just 7 years and one day ago today that a young man that I loved as a son went to heaven.
-It was the one year anniversary of my Dad’s home-going.
+One year after my Daddy’s home-going God took another man home.
 All-in-all, it was a day just like any other.
-By this time we had moved from Minnesota back to our home state of Ohio where my husband was the pastor of a small country church.
-So we were busy in the work of the ministry when the phone rang.
-It was a friend calling to tell us that Ben’s plane had crashed and he was quite certain that Ben had perished in the crash.
-Ben was a pilot and he had just bought a light aircraft a few days earlier.
-Ben was not just any young man, he was the one to whom our daughter Candi was engaged to marry.
+By this time, we had moved from Minnesota back to our home state of Ohio where my husband was the pastor of a small country church.
+So, we were busy in the work of the ministry when the phone rang.
+It was a friend calling to tell us that Ben’s plane had crashed, and he was quite certain that Ben had perished in the crash.
+Ben was a pilot, and he had just bought a light aircraft a few days earlier.
+Ben was not just any young man; he was the one to whom our daughter Candi was engaged to be married.
 Candi was out of country on a summer missions trip and as I fell to my knees and nearly stopped breathing, all I could think of was Candi … so many miles away and I know she needed a hug from her Momma — well at least I needed to hug her!

 Ben was a bold and faithful witness for Jesus Christ.
 He carried gospel tracts in his wallet and he handed them to every new person he met.
 He was never afraid to share his Savior with a stranger.
 He trusted that God would always give him the speech to say just the right thing at just the right time.